Conditions and diseases

 Diagnosis and treatment

-Treatment consists of dietary adjustments and, if this is insufficiently effective, medication may be started (diabetes medication or somatostatin).
+Treatment consists of dietary adjustments in first instance and, if this is insufficiently effective, medication may be started (diabetes medication or somatostatin).